-For each magnetisation-prepared image, we simulated every readout separately to account for the fact that each ZTE readout samples a different magnetisation state.
-Using the ground truth maps, we computed $M_{z,s,i}$ for each readout $i$ via Eq.~\ref{Mzi}.
-We then simulated the k-space data $d_i$ for that readout by

-where $s=1,...,4$, and ${Encode}_i(\cdot)$ samples the k-space data of the $i$-th readouts across all repetitions.
-After generating the k-space data of all $N$ readouts, the image was reconstructed using the combination of $d_{s,i}$ for all $i$, i.e.

-In a similar way, we also produced \textit{short} MuPa-ZTE versions by simulating only the first 7424 spokes (29 repetitions) in the k-space encoding and the reconstruction to mimic the accelerated acquisition.
-For all simulations, the $Encode(\cdot)$, $Encode_i(\cdot)$, and $Recon(\cdot)$ operators were implemented using the python package TorchKbNufft \cite{muckley2020torchkbnufft}.

-\subsection{Datasets}
+All real-scan MuPa-ZTE datasets were acquired on a GE MR750w scanner (GE HealthCare, Chicago, IL) using a vendor research prototype sequence.
+The acquisition employed 3D center-out radial spokes arranged in phyllotaxis order with an isotropic resolution of $(1.1\,\mathrm{mm})^3$ and a field of view of $(19.2\,\mathrm{cm})^3$.
+The nominal acquisition time was 4 min 33 s.
+The pseudo-random phyllotaxis ordering enables retrospective undersampling within the same scan session.
+Accelerated acquisitions were simulated by retaining approximately 25\% of the acquired spokes, corresponding to a prospective scan time of 1 min 9 s.

+\subsubsection{Datasets}

-We created synthetic training and test datasets separately for the \textit{long} and \textit{short} MuPa-ZTE acquisitions using the same ground truth maps.
-For both scenarios, the training dataset was created using 95 ground truth map sets from 19 BrainWeb anatomies, and the synthetic test dataset was created using the remaining 5 sets from a held-out anatomy.
-We trained separate diffusion models for the two scenarios to account for the different noise or artifact characteristics.
+For synthetic data, we leveraged BrainWeb \cite{cocosco1997brainweb} digital phantoms to generate anatomy-driven qMRI maps following \cite{sabidussi2021recurrent, wang2024qmri}.
+For each brain phantom, five different sets of ground-truth maps that share the same anatomy were generated.
+Synthetic weighted images were generated by applying Eq.\ref{Mzspgr}, \ref{Mzi}) together with filp-angle projection to the synthetic qMRI maps followed by k-space encoding and density-compensated reconstruction to reproduce realistic sampling artefacts.
+Accelerated acquisitions were simulated by retaining only the subset of spokes corresponding to the accelerated protocol.
+All encoding and reconstruction operations were implemented using TorchKbNufft\cite{muckley2020torchkbnufft}.
+Separate synthetic datasets were created for the nominal and accelerated MuPa-ZTE acquisitions.
+For both acquisitions, the training set was created using 95 ground-truth map sets from 19 anatomies, and the test set was created using the remaining 5 sets from a held-out anatomy.

-For evaluation on real scans, we collected data on a NIST/ISMRM phantom, two healthy volunteers, and one patient with brain metastases.
-All scans were performed with the \textit{long} MuPa-ZTE.
-The \textit{short} MuPa-ZTE case for real data was simulated by retrospectively undersampling the acquired k-space, as described above, rather than a separate prospective scan.
-Moreover, for the evaluation on patient data, we incorporated conventional MR scans, specifically: (1) T1-FSE: $0.47\times0.47\times3\mathrm{mm}^3$, pre-contrast; (2) T2-PROPELLER: $0.23\times0.23\times3\mathrm{mm}^3$, post-contrast; (3) FSPGR BRAVO: $0.51\times0.51\times1.6\mathrm{mm}^3$, post-contrast; all acquired on the same GE MR750w scanner.
-The \textit{in vivo} acquisitions were approved by our institutional review board, and informed consent was obtained.
+Real scan dataset consists of a NIST/ISMRM phantom, two healthy volunteers, and a patient with brain metastases.
+All scans were performed with the nominal MuPa-ZTE.
+The accelerated MuPa-ZTE for real data was simulated by retrospectively truncating the acquired k-space rather than a separate prospective scan.
+The \textit{in vivo} acquisitions were approved by our institutional review board and informed consent was obtained.
 The data was anonymised prior to analysis.